XKirby/MMBN3-Randomizer/README.md

 - Addition of Element Randomization.
 - Addition of Battlefield Randomization.
 - Addition of Virus Difficulty Levels.
 - Addition of Randomized Blue Mystery Datas.
-(It's not perfect, but it's there.)
 - Addition of Randomized NPC Trade Requirements.
-(Again, not perfect.)
 - Addition of more difficult Hell Mode Settings.
 Original Hell Mode also included.
 - Compiled the program into an executable for people who don't have Python 3.
 - Support for the included Open Mode Patch, even when using the "Ignore HP/Damage Limiters" option.
 (Patch before randomizing!)